LeoEgidi/pivmet/paper/paper.md

 (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).

+The `pivmet` package exhibits some deep connections with some existing packages.
+Among them, it extends the `bayesmix` package, which allows to fit univariate Gaussian mixtures; moreover, it is close to the `label.switching` package that offers many methods to fix label switching in Bayesian mixture models.
+In terms of computational methods, our package depends on the `rstan` package to perform Hamiltonian Monte Carlo sampling.
+In brief, the `pivmet`  package offers a unique way to efficiently estimate univariate and multivariate Gaussian mixtures and perform consensus clustering.

 # Overview and main functions